-Paul Smith - purposefully native landscapes and trickster characters offer a thin, bubble gum veneer for the indigenous reality of living in the city, dealing with alienation and the obsessive drive for wealth found in the boardroom to the streets in oil rich Alberta.
+Paul Smith – purposefully native landscapes and trickster characters offer a thin, bubble gum veneer for the indigenous reality of living in the city, dealing with alienation and the obsessive drive for wealth found in the boardroom to the streets in oil-rich Alberta.

-Amy Malbeuf - emerging performance and sculptural artist whose works push boundaries of modernism while strengthening her ties with her Indigenous roots.
-She shows us that there is space, and indeed a bright future for the voice of First Nations, Metis and Inuit artists in our changing times.
+Amy Malbeuf – emerging performance and sculptural artist whose works push boundaries of modernism while strengthening her ties with her Indigenous roots.
+She shows us that there is space, and indeed a bright future for the voice of First Nations, Metis, and Inuit artists in our changing times.

 Rug hooking is both an art and a craft where rugs are made by pulling loops of yarn or fabric through a stiff woven base such as burlap, linen, or rug warp.
 In its earliest years, rug hooking was a craft of poverty.
 The vogue for floor coverings in the United States came about after 1830 when factories produced machine-made carpets for the rich.
-Poor women began looking through their scrap bags for materials to employ in creating their own home-made floor coverings.
-Girls from wealthy families were sent to school to learn embroidering and quilting; fashioning floor rugs and mats were never part of the curriculum.
+Poor women began looking through their scrap bags for materials to employ in creating their own homemade floor coverings.
+Girls from wealthy families were sent to school to learn embroidering and quilting; fashioning floor rugs and mats was never part of the curriculum.

 Art and Design in the 21 Century

 Our world is extremely visual.
-Everywhere we look we are bombarded by a multitude of visual stimuli, categorized under the rubric of ‘design’, clamouring for our attention.
+Everywhere we look we are bombarded by a multitude of visual stimuli, categorized under the rubric of design, clamoring for our attention.
 Meanwhile, there are objects which also ask us to stop and think which are classified as ‘fine art’.
 It is common practice to clearly demarcate these realms of creative expression.
 The two, however, are not mutually exclusive.
-Rather, those works defined as ‘fine art’ and those considered ‘design’ are based on the same principles, often have similar purposes and are often created by the same people.
-This exhibition investigates the principles which are shared by fine art and design; examines the considerations which separates these practices; and contemplates how the artists featured in this exhibition seek to balance these two realms of expression in their artistic endeavors.
+Rather, those works defined as ‘fine art’ and those considered ‘design’ are based on the same principles, often have similar purposes, and are often created by the same people.
+This exhibition investigates the principles which are shared by fine art and design; examines the considerations which separate these practices; and contemplates how the artists featured in this exhibition seek to balance these two realms of expression in their artistic endeavors.

-Artists: Jason Blower, Lee Nielsen and Jill Stanton
+Artists: Jason Blower, Lee Nielsen, and Jill Stanton

 Celebrating the Journey